AlgoMaster Logo

 Intuition

-The most natural first attempt is to lean on your language's built-in string operations.
-Split the string by spaces to get the individual words, filter out any empty strings that result from multiple consecutive spaces, reverse the list of words, and join them back together with a single space.
+Use the language's built-in string operations.
+Split the string on spaces to get the individual words, drop any empty strings produced by consecutive spaces, reverse the list of words, and join them back with a single space.

 Algorithm